FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/deep-dive.md

 ## Documentation

-Should you wish to learn much more about this chapter, please check out the following in depth documentation:
+Should you wish to learn much more about Core Context Management, please check out the following in depth documentation:

   - Read the full [Orion documentation](https://fiware-orion.readthedocs.io/en/latest/)
   - [FIWARE Harmonized Data Models](http://schema.fiware.org)